zerollzeng/tiny-tensorrt/README.md

 ## Install

-tiny-tensorrt rely on CUDA 10.2+ and TRT 8+.
+tiny-tensorrt rely on CUDA, CUDNN and TensorRT.
 Make sure you has installed those dependencies already.
 For a quick start, you can use [official docker](https://ngc.nvidia.com/catalog/containers/nvidia:tensorrt)

+Support CUDA version: 10.2, 11.0, 11.1, 11.2, 11.3, 11.4

+Support TensorRT version: 7.0, 7.1, 7.2, 8.0, 8.2

 To build tiny-tensorrt, you also need some extra packages.
 ```bash